kprikshit/witpy/README.md

 * `access_token` - the access token of your Wit instance
 * `actions` -  the dictionary with your actions

+### Important
+I am not gonna lie or hide the fact that this is a fork of `https://github.com/wit-ai/pywit.git`.
+However, this library is much better then the one provided.
 ### Logging

 Default logging is to `STDOUT` with `INFO` level.